 Understand VA loan limits

-New rules in 2020 have eliminated the VA loan guarantee limits for veterans with full entitlement.
+The VA eliminated the VA loan guarantee limits for veterans with full entitlement.
 This means you may be able to qualify for a VA loan with no maximum home price and no down payment.
 This change does not guarantee you will be approved for a larger amount.
 You will still need to meet the lender's credit, financial, and income requirements to get your VA loan approved.
 Read more about VA loan limits.

 Meet the minimum property requirements